aws-observability/aws-otel-test-framework/docs/get-performance-model.md

 cat performance.json
 ```

-4. the performance model could be found under `aws-otel-test-framework/terraform/performance/output/performance.json`, and you can open an issue to [AWS Otel Collector Repo](https://github.com/aws-observability/aws-otel-collector) with the performance model file so we can gather it into the performance model readme.
+4. the performance model could be found under `aws-otel-test-framework/terraform/performance/output/performance.json`, and you can open an issue at [ADOT Collector](https://github.com/aws-observability/aws-otel-collector) with the performance model file, so we can gather it into the performance model readme.

 ## Step 5 [Optional only if you want to debug your test]  Debug